kavli-ntnu/dj-docs/docs/imaging/sync.rst

 For the femtonics setup (.mesc files), the internal oscilloscope function is used to record events in sync with acquisition (see `/helpers/femto_mesc.py <https://github.com/kavli-ntnu/dj-moser-imaging/blob/master/helpers/femto_mesc.py>`_).

 Ingest of sync data happens in the ``Sync`` table (see /dj_schemas/sync.py).
 For this, sync data is extracted according to dataset type (*Wavesurfer* vs. *MESC* vs. ...).
-Each experiment type (e.g. *femtonics*,*2Pminiscope_A*) has an entry under ``Setup``, which holds at least the *polarity* and for Wavesurfer files also info about which stream served as master and what tolerance to allow between the end of sync streams.
+Each experiment type (e.g. *femtonics*, *2PminiscopeA*) has an entry under ``Setup``, which holds at least the *polarity* and for Wavesurfer files also info about which stream served as master and what tolerance to allow between the end of sync streams.
 The ``Naming`` part table allows downstream processes to infer what specific sync streams were called and to retrieve them accordingly.
 For example, if a table requires sync data for rotary (wheel) tracking data, it will query the ``Naming`` table to retrieve the name of the sync stream for that particular setup.
 That sync stream can then be retrieved from the main ``Sync`` table.

 .. figure:: /_static/imaging/sync_tables.PNG